Sajik Arena

 The Sajik Arena is an indoor sporting arena located in Busan, South Korea.
-The seating capacity of the arena is 14,099 and was built in 1985.
+Built in 1985, the seating capacity of the arena is 14,099.
 Until 2021, it was the home arena of the Busan KT Sonicboom basketball team.
-After Busan KT Sonicboom left the arena, the arena became the home arena of the Busan BNK Sum women's basketball team.
+After Busan KT Sonicboom relocated to Suwon, the arena became the home of the Busan BNK Sum women's basketball team or Busan KCC Egis basketball team.